Child and adolescent mental health services

 How do you contact CAMHS?

-A young person must be referred to CAMHS by a health professional familiar with the case.
-This will usually be the family GP.
+You need to be referred to CAMHS by a health professional who is familiar with you.
+This will usually be your family GP.
 CAMHS also accept referrals from other senior health professionals such as public health nurses, social workers, speech and language therapists or educational psychologists.

 Who is on the CAMHS team?